BETH MOORE & JOHN PIPER "OPEN TO NEW REVELATION"

 The term “lectio divina” is Latin and means divine or sacred reading.
 It is a Catholic monastic method of reading the Scripture in a mystical way.

-lectio divina (pronounced lex-ee-o di-veen-a) might not sound very different from a traditional devotional approach that involves reading and meditating on Scripture in communion with the Holy Spirit.
-Where it differs is as follows:First, lectio divina does not refer to “meditation” in a Scriptural sense
+At first glance lectio divina (pronounced lex-ee-o di-veen-a) might not sound very different from a traditional devotional approach that involves reading and meditating on Scripture in communion with the Holy Spirit.
+Where it differs is as follows:First, lectio divina does not refer to “meditation” in a Scriptural sense.

 Catholic priest Luke Dysinger says, “Once again we practice SILENCE, LETTING GO OF OUR OWN WORDS; this time simply enjoying the experience of being in the presence of God.”